MIKE'S BUS PAGES

 .......................AND HERE'S A TRIO OF OLDER MEMBERS OF THE FLEET

 Also seen at the Tollesbury base in 1965 was the former LT 'private hire' RF10.
 This vehicle went on to be bought for preservation and was later nicely restored.
-In the same ownership for nearly forty years it currently resides, in need of a little TLC, with the London Bus Preservation Trust at Cobham
+In the same ownership for nearly forty years it is currently in need of a little TLC.
+Another from th same batch is currently undergoing a thorough restoration at the Londo Bus Museum at Brooklands.

 ---ooo000ooo---